jaroslavsvak/ts-iter/README.md

 TS-iter
 =======

-## Typescript library that enahnces ES 2015 iterables
+Typescript library that provides higher-order functions to ES 2015 iterables

 The library is inspired by C# Linq and Java streams.
 It wraps an Array or another iterable and provides chainable functions such as map, filter, and reduce.
 There is a significant performance gain over chaining